20 Telling Signs Someone Is In An Abusive Relationship

 She forces smiles.
 She forces laughs, then glances in his direction to see if that was okay to laugh at.

 He forces her to cry in order to destroy her self-esteem.
-“I know you had sex with that guy.
-You’re a slut.
+“I know you slept with that guy.

 You have nothing to be proud of.
-I can’t believe I have a hoe for a girlfriend.
+I can’t believe I have you for a girlfriend.
 You’ll never find anyone else willing to love you.”
 Love?
 Yeah, if you want to call it that.

 If you notice someone who displays a telling combination of these red flags, then whatever you do, don’t ignore it.